Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 # WRF nudging options

+In this tutorial, the spectral nudging option is pre-set for you for the studied domain, but you should keep in mind that the associated options in the WRF parameter file `namelist.wrf` should be modified if you change the domain extent.

 # Namelists
 The main way you will set options and decide how you will use the WRF modeling system and preprocessing system is through namelists.